 If you look back at many of the social media dramas that have played out for companies over the past couple of years, many of them were exacerbated by a slow response from the company or organization.
 The delay in responding meant the people that were upset had more time to voice their displeasure with the company, to other people.
 Which raised awareness of the problem, and made it far worse.
 The Motrin Moms episode could have likely been defused very quickly, if Motrin and its agency had been proactive in responding to complaints on Twitter about one of its commercials.
 But since the crisis occurred on the weekend, when the brand and agency weren’t monitoring Twitter, it was allowed to grow and fester.
 By Sunday, most people were complaining more about Motrin’s lack of a response, than they were the commercial itself.

 So you can’t respond quickly, unless you know what you are responding to.
 That means you need to aggressively monitor your brand’s online mentions.
 There’s no excuse for any company that conducts business online, to not monitor online mentions.
-Even if you are a small company with a limited budget, there are still free tools you can use like Google Alerts to monitor (Here’s a quick tutorial on how to set up Google Alerts for your company or organization in five minutes.
-Dead simple).
+Even if you are a small company with a limited budget, there are still free tools you can use to monitor social media.
 If you are a mid-sized to larger company, you should seriously consider investing in a premium monitoring suite that will track not only mentions, but trends and sentiment as well.
 But the point is to know what is being said online about your company or organization.
 Remember, when did Noah build the Ark?
 Before the rains came, not after.

 So now that you are monitoring online mentions, then you can see what is being said about your brand in (more or less) real-time.
 This also means that when a situation arises that needs to be addressed, that you can quickly mobilize and formulate a response.
 We’ll talk more about the tone of your response in a second, but another key benefit of monitoring is that it tells you WHERE you need to respond.
 If there is a potential crisis developing on Twitter, then that’s where you need to respond.
 If it’s on a single message board or forum, then you need to find a way to respond there.
 The point is, you need to go to the source of the complaints, and interact with people there.